weygoldt/deep_peak_sieve/README.md

 ## DONE 🎉

+- [x] Add garbage collection to `collect_peaks.py`, when running for days the ram usage increases for some reason
+- [x] Add user input to the sampler to prompt whether to overwrite existing samples file
+- [x] Add quit option to the labeler GUI to allow for safe quitting
 - [x] Implement incremental labeling: The labeler should check if there is already a label for the present sample and skip it.
 - [x] Implement incremental peak detection: When detecting on a large dataset and an error occurs, it should not start completely from scratch again.
 - [x] Make smoothing and resampling configurable via CLI